sethpkendall/dna/README.md

 ## Description

-_This drupal website is intended to illustrate proficiency with use of ajax in content blocks and in creation of functional and unit tests."_
+_This drupal website is intended to illustrate proficiency with use of ajax in content blocks and in creation of functional and unit tests._

 ## Setup Instructions